-- WQC = Water Quality Credit, a value between 0 and 1, with 1 meaning 100% credit; - IAF = Impervious Area Factor, or the fraction of total impervious area treated by the control; and - BMPDF = Best management practice (BMP) Design Factor, a measure of the degree of design equivalency with sedimentation-filtration systems.
-Values are on a scale of 0 to 1, with 1 meaning 100% credit.

-subsections below. credit is applied as a deduction in the drainage area for sizing water quality controls, as described in the For two of the practices, porous pavement for pedestrian use and non-required vegetation, the water quality on the following factors: For vegetated pond-type controls, which include biofiltration and rain garden controls, the BMPDF factor is based subsections for each control.
-The BMPDF for vegetated pond-type shall be determined using Figure 1.6.7-1 below.
-Specific drawdown time requirements for vegetated pond-type controls are described below in respective
+- ٠ WQC = Water Quality Credit, a value between 0 and 1, with 1 meaning 100% credit; - IAF = Impervious Area Factor, or the fraction of total impervious area treated by the control; and - BMPDF = Best management practice (BMP) Design Factor, a measure of the degree of design meaning 100% credit. equivalencywith sedimentation-filtration systems.
+Values are on a scale of 0 to 1, with 1 in the subsections below. quality credit is applied as a deduction in the drainage area for sizing water quality controls, as described For two of the practices, porous pavement for pedestrian use and non-required vegetation, the water is based on the following factors: For vegetated pond-type controls, which include biofiltration and rain garden controls, the BMPDF factor water quality capture depth in inches.